Tingji2419/IDSTA/README.md

 See technique report in report.pdf (For more details please refer to thesis.pdf)

+1. Extract Feature for model.

-1. bash ./feature-extract./run-extract_feature_new.py (remember to change your own dir path)
+bash ./feature-extract./run-extract_feature_new.py (remember to change your own dir path)

+2. Run and save models.

-2. bash run-save.sh (remember to change your own dir path)
+bash run-save.sh (remember to change your own dir path)

+3. Prediction.

-3. bash run-ex.sh
+bash run-ex.sh